 Here is my instruction for Raindrop cake and If you liked it, please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook , Twitter and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I can see your wonderful creations!

 The site and our mobile application may contain links to affiliate websites, and we receive an affiliate commission for any purchases made by you on the affiliate website using such links.

 We are participant in the Amazon Services LLC Associates Program, an affiliate advertising designed to provide a means for us to earn advertising fees by linking to Amazon. com and affiliated websites.

 Put the agar powder in a small saucepan.

 Add a little bit of water at a time (to avoid creating lumps) to the saucepan and continuously stir to dissolve the powder.

 Bring it to boil over heat then turn it down to simmer for 2 minutes over low heat stirring constantly.

 Turn it down and continue to stir constantly in the saucepan then transfer to a sink filled with water and continue to stir so that it cools quickly (make sure not to get any extra water in the pan).

-The type of agar powder I used and the ingredients of original raindrop cake "Mizu Shingen Mochi" does start to re-liquify in room temperature, therefore need to be consumed quickly after serve.
+- I bought agar agar powder from Japan.
+If you would like to know more about the difference of coagulant, read here.
+The type of agar powder I used and the ingredients of original raindrop cake "Mizu Shingen Mochi" does start to re-liquify in room temperature, therefore it needs to be consumed quickly after serving.